Tent: Traditional

 Tents have traditionally been used by nomadic people all over the world, such as Native Americans, Mongolian, Turkic and Tibetan Nomads, and the Bedouin.

 Military

 Armies all over the world have long used tents as part of their working life.
 Tents are preferred by the military for their relatively quick setup and take down times, compared to more traditional shelters.
 One of the world's largest users of tents is the U.S. Department of Defense.
-The U.S. Department of Defense has strict rules on tent quality and tent specifications.
-The most common tent uses for the military are temporary barracks (sleeping quarters), DFAC buildings (dining facilities), field headquarters, Morale, Welfare, and Recreation (MWR) facilities, and security checkpoints.
-One of the most popular military designs currently fielded by the U.S. DoD is the TEMPER Tent.
-TEMPER is an acronym for Tent Expandable Modular PERsonnel.
-The U.S. military is beginning to use a more modern tent called the deployable rapid assembly shelter or DRASH.
-It is a collapsible tent with provisions for air conditioning and heating.
+The U.S. DoD has strict rules on tent quality and tent specifications.
+The most common tent uses for the military are temporary sleeping quarters (barracks); dining facilities (DFACs); field headquarters; morale, welfare, and recreation (MWR) facilities; and security checkpoints.
+One of the most popular military designs currently fielded is the TEMPER Tent, an acronym for Tent Expandable Modular PERsonnel.
+The United States Army is beginning to use a more modern tent called the deployable rapid assembly shelter or DRASH, a collapsible tent with provisions for air conditioning and heating.